Zonit/Zonit.Extensions/Source/Zonit.Extensions/Exceptions/README.md

 1. Don't use string interpolation in templates (breaks i18n)
 2. Don't mix both approaches in the same exception class
 3. Don't leave `ErrorKey` empty or use generic values like "Error"
+4. Don't force parameters when they're not needed - simple messages without placeholders are perfectly valid

 ---